Aqua Planet Jeju: Exhibits

 Aqua Planet Jeju, It consists of three marine-themed halls, consisting of an "ocean arena" (performance hall) and a "marine science" (science museum) and "aquarium".

 The main tank, The Sea of Jeju, has a water volume of 5300 m3 and is the largest tank in South Korea.
 Large sharks and rays such as Sand Tiger and Giant guitarfish are bred in the aquarium.
 There is also a tunnel inside the aquarium.

-The main creatures are penguins, seals, sea lions, walruses, arapaima gigas, sand tiger sharks, giant groupers.
+The main creatures are penguins, seals, sea lions, walruses, arapaima gigas, various fishes, sand tiger sharks, giant groupers.

 In addition, the public aquarium carries out regular beach cleaning and underwater purification work, and has established South Korea's first specialized medical center for marine life, and is engaged in many activities for the conservation of marine life.
 In addition, Aqua Planet Jeju has educational programs such as a diving experience program in the main tank and an ecological briefing session for otters and penguins.

 Aqua Planet Jeju has started a special exhibition of Minions for about a year from July 31, 2020.